cran-task-views/Cluster/Cluster.md

     hierarchical clustering, but also similar to finite mixture models.
 -   Self-organizing maps are available in package
     `r pkg("som")`.
--   Several packages provide cluster algorithms which have been developed for bioinformatics applications.
-These packages include `r pkg("FunCluster")` for profiling microarray expression data and `r pkg("ORIClust")` for order-restricted information-based clustering.

 ### Cluster-wise Regression: